Maharashtra Seamless Issues Newspaper Notice for IEPF Share Transfer; Shareholders Must Act by October 15, 2026

 *this image is generated using AI for illustrative purposes only.

 Maharashtra Seamless Limited has formally notified shareholders whose dividends have remained unclaimed for seven consecutive years that their equity shares are liable to be transferred to the Investor Education and Protection Fund (IEPF) Authority during the financial year 2026-27.
-Individual notices were dispatched to the concerned shareholders on May 6, 2026, and the development was communicated to the stock exchanges on May 7, 2026, in compliance with Regulation 30 of SEBI (Listing, Obligations and Disclosure Requirements) Regulations, 2015, read with SEBI Master Circular No. HO/49/14/14(7)2025-CFD POD2/1/3762/2026 dated January 30, 2026.
+In addition to dispatching individual notices to concerned shareholders on May 6, 2026, the company subsequently published a public notice in "Business Standard" (English) and "Mumbai Lakshdeep" (Marathi) on May 9, 2026, pursuant to Section 124 of the Companies Act, 2013 and Rule 6 of the Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016.
+The development was communicated to the stock exchanges on May 7, 2026, and again on May 11, 2026, in compliance with Regulation 30 of SEBI (Listing, Obligations and Disclosure Requirements) Regulations, 2015, read with SEBI Master Circular No. HO/49/14/14(7)2025-CFD/POD2/I/3762/2026 dated January 30, 2026.

 Regulatory Background and Legal Basis